sbasu96/omnia/docs/source/OmniaInstallGuide/RHEL_new/OmniaCluster/BuildingCluster/Kubernetes/compute_cluster_k8s.rst

     * Additional packages for Kubernetes will be deployed only if ``nfs`` entry is present in the ``/opt/omnia/input/project_default/software_config.json``.
     * If the ``nfs_server_ip`` in ``/opt/omnia/input/project_default/storage_config.yml`` is left blank, you must provide a valid external NFS server IP for the ``nfs_server_ip`` parameter.

-After deploying Kubernetes, you can install the following additional packages on top of the Kubernetes stack on the compute cluster:
+If the ``nfs_server_ip`` value is provided, then after deploying Kubernetes, the following additional plugins are installed on top of the Kubernetes stack on the compute cluster:

 1.	**nfs-client-provisioner**